Views expressed by the host of this program documented to be almost always right, 99.7% of the time, and nobody, even close folks.

 And then it gets united again into its current state, thanks largely to the Western powers of United States, Great Britain and Canada.

-My point is the uh the world and the history are full of examples.
+My point is the world and history are full of examples.

 And when we talk about this society collapsing, what are we really talking about?